pivotal/workstation-setup/README.md

 ## Getting Started

 - Make sure you are running the lastest version of macOS.
 (Currently [Sierra](https://www.apple.com/macos/sierra/))
-- Install the latest version of [Xcode](https://developer.apple.com/xcode/).
+- If you are not on Sierra, you need to install the latest version of [Xcode](https://developer.apple.com/xcode/).
+On Sierra, using git will install the command line developer tools.

 Open up Terminal.app and run the following commands: